 When babies are taking part in outdoor activities and events between August and May in Canberra, ensure they are always well protected from the sun's direct ultra violet radiation when levels reach 3 and above.
 Download our free SunSmart App to assist you and your family with daily sun protection times in Canberra.

-For more information read Cancer Council Australia's Position Statement - Sun protection and infants (0-12 months).
+For more information read Cancer Council Australia's Fact Sheet - Sun protection and babies (0-12 months).

 Isn’t there a connection between sharing hats and head lice?